Shalden

 Shalden is a village and civil parish in the East Hampshire district of Hampshire, England.
 It is 2.3 mi northwest of Alton and 1.9 mi northeast of Bentworth, just off the A339 road.
 The parish covers an area of 1536 acres and has an average elevation of 600 ft above sea level.
 The nearest railway station is Alton, 2.5 mi southeast of the village.
 According to the 2011 census, it had a population of 435.

 Bronze Age and Roman remains have been found in the area.
 The manor of Shalden was recorded in the Domesday Survey of 1086, and was included in the Odiham Hundred.
 A Saxon church was in the village, but was destroyed and replaced with a newer church, which was constructed in 1863.
 The village contains twelve Grade II listed landmarks, including St Peter and St Paul's church, Shalden Lodge and Manor Farmhouse, a Grade II* listed building.

 History

 Prehistory to Roman

 The village name has been spelled in various ways, including Seldene (11th century), Schalden, Scaldeden, or Scaudedene (12th century), and Chalden or Scalden (13th century).
 There is evidence of Roman occupation in the village, with several Roman coins and pottery remains being found near Shalden school in 1905.
 There is further evidence to suggest that a Roman villa was once constructed in or near the village.

 Bronze Age remains found in the area include a looped palstave and a cinerary urn.
-A Saxon church was formerly in the village; this was rebuilt in the nineteenth century, with flint with Bath stone.
+A Saxon church was formerly in the village; this was rebuilt in the nineteenth century, with flint and Bath stone.